OEE Displays and Software for Continuous Improvement of Factory Performance

 Basic shift summary, all jobs9hrs = Elapsed time this whole period (including changeovers)

 493 = grand total items made good

 We also collect the following useful information:

-OEE Display system information leaflet
+OEE Display and Software system information leaflet